TRASAL/dadafits/README.md

 ## Header block

-Metadata is read from the PSRdada header block, and copied to the FITS header.
+Metadata is read from the PSRDada header block, and copied to the FITS header.
 Note that much of the metadata available in the header block is ignored, due to code constraints and optimizations.

 For values that should be present see the table below.